mindsdb/mindsdb-sagemaker-container/README.md

 * `serve_local.sh`: Instantiate the container configured for serving.
 * `predict.sh`: Run predictions against a locally instantiated server.
 * `test-dir`:  This directory is mounted in the container.
-* `payload.json`: Sample data for `when` clause that is used for predictions.
-Note that each key is the name of an input column and each value is the value for that cell in the column.
+*  `test_data`: This directory contains a few tabular format datasets used for getting the predictions.
 * `input/data/training/file.csv`: The training data.
 * `model`: The directory where mindsdb writes the model files.
-* `output`: The directory where mindsdb can write its success or failure file.
+* `output`: The directory where mindsdb can write its failure file.

 All of the files under test-dir are mounted into the container and mimics the SageMaker directory structure.